DaRos97/wavespin/progress.md

 - Same for input parameters

 ## Static
+- Define frequently used lattices in lattice class
 - Pass to hdf5 for saving data compactly
 - Put together periodic and open for real space computation
 - Remove ramp class?